-5-1-3-2 Electric power train consisting of combined DC- and AC-buses
+5.1.3.2.
+Electric power train consisting of combined DC- and AC-buses

-If AC high voltage buses and DC high voltage buses are galvanically connected isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of ohms/volt of the working voltage.
+If AC high voltage buses and DC high voltage buses are galvanically connected isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 500 ohms/volt of the working voltage.

-However, if all AC high voltage buses are protected by one of the 2 following measures, isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 1001 ohms/volt of the working voltage.
+However, if all AC high voltage buses are protected by one of the 2 following measures, isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 100 ohms/volt of the working voltage.

-- Double or more layers of solid insulators, barriers or enclosures that meet the requirement in paragraph 3.2 independently, for example wiring harness - Mechanically robust protections that have sufficient durability over vehicle service life such as motor housings, electronic converter cases or connectors.
+- (a) Double or more layers of solid insulators, barriers or enclosures that meet the requirement in paragraph 5.1.1. independently, for example wiring harness - (b) Mechanically robust protections that have sufficient durability over vehicle service life such as motor housings, electronic converter cases or connectors.

 The isolation resistance between the high voltage bus and the electrical chassis may be demonstrated by calculation, measurement or a combination of both.

-The measurement shall be conducted according to Appey 4 "Isolation Resistance Measurement shall be conducted according to Appey 4."
+The measurement shall be conducted according to Annex 4 "Isolation Resistance Measurement Method" or a method equivalent to it.